cortexlabs/cortex/examples/pytorch/image-classifier/README.md

 deployment started
 ```

-Behind the scenes, Cortex containerizes the Predictor implementation, makes it servable using Flask, exposes the endpoint with a load balancer, and orchestrates the workload on Kubernetes.
+Behind the scenes, Cortex containerizes our implementation, makes it servable using Flask, exposes the endpoint with a load balancer, and orchestrates the workload on Kubernetes.

-You can track the statuses of the APIs using `cortex get`:
+We can track the statuses of the APIs using `cortex get`:

 ```bash
 $ cortex get classifier --watch